 When most people think of a home appraisal, they think of someone showing up at their door to walk through their home and evaluate the safety, condition and overall worth of the property.
 This is a full appraisal.
-It’s the most common type of appraisal used for home equity loans and the only one offered by Rocket Mortgage.
+It’s the most common type of appraisal used for home equity loans.

 In a complete appraisal, the appraiser will evaluate a couple of different factors.
 The first is the safety and structural soundness of the property.
 They have basic guidelines like the roof needing to have a certain lifespan left and no exposed floorboards or studs.
 If major issues are found, they’ll need to be fixed before you can close the loan.